VerticalLongboard/xplane-vhf-helper/README.md

   * All Vatsim clients close to your current location in `Radar`

 For multicrew:
+ * Install SmartCopilot
- * Check if multicrew support is available via clicking the `>` button.
-If something doesn't work yet, you'll get notified and will find more information in the options panel.
+ * Check if multicrew support is available via clicking the `>` button
+ * If something doesn't work yet, you'll get notified and will find more information in the options panel.
  * Connect via SmartCopilot

 ## Plane Compatibility